MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

 # Creating a bot

-The starting point for creating a rich virtual agent experience is to create a bot using the AI for Customer Service Virtual Agent.
-The AI for Customer Service Virtual Agent includes built-in industry-specific templates that help you tailor the bot to your specific needs.
+The starting point for creating a powerful custom virtual agent with AI for Customer Service Virtual Agent is to create a bot.
+You can then use the Bot Designer to design a conversation path that leads each customer to a resolution of the customer's support issue.

+To help get you started and tailor the bot to your specific needs, the AI for Customer Service Virtual Agent lets you create a bot using built-in industry-specific templates.
 For example, the Retail template includes a way to easily communicate store hours to customers.

 ## To create a bot